OxfordUniversityGliding/ougc.org/about_ougc/pilot_stories.md

 ---

-# Eeveryone can become exceptional at OUGC
+# Everyone can become exceptional at OUGC
 {: .about-ougc-all-titles}

 We’re all normal students, most of whom never had experienced airsport or ever dreamed that they would learn to fly at University.